marcobarilari/labMONSTER/README.md

 export FSLDIR PATH
 ```

-2. open FSL gui using `fsl` in the terminal
+- open FSL gui using `fsl` in the terminal

-3. open fsleyes gui using `fsleyes` in the terminal, if installed via conda you need to activate it first via `conda activate`
+- open fsleyes gui using `fsleyes` in the terminal, if installed via conda you need to activate it first via `conda activate`

+#### MATLAB 2017a

+TO CHECK if available for all users (tools eg spm12 should be installed by each user)

+[ TIPS :bulb: ]

-4. open matlab gui using `/usr/local/MATLAB/R2017a/bin/matlab` in the terminal, to be faster add an aliasia in the `~/.bashrc` file
+- open matlab gui using `/usr/local/MATLAB/R2017a/bin/matlab` in the terminal, to be faster add an aliasia in the `~/.bashrc` file

 ```bash
 alias matlab=/usr/local/MATLAB/R2017a/bin/matlab
 ```

+#### AFNI

+each user has to install it indipendently (most of missing libraries should be installed for everyone so now should be easier)

+[ TIPS :bulb: ]

-5. afni setup is not 100% done since we are missing some libraries as `libGLw.so.1` and `libgsl.so.19`
+- afni setup is not 100% done since we are missing some libraries as `libGLw.so.1` and `libgsl.so.19`

 from running 'afni_system_check.py -check_all':